mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 2. `os/%{facts.operatingsystem}.yaml`
 3. `common.yaml`

-This means that relevant hiera values in the nodes layer will be accepted first, then the os layer, then common.yaml
+This means that relevant Hiera values in the nodes layer will be accepted first, then the os layer, then common.yaml

-# Adding Hiera Data
+# Adding Hiera data
-Our hiera data will be directly linked to the system attributes(Facts) of our target nodes.
-The two key system information facts that will determine the configuration for our nodes is operating system and node/certname.
+Our Hiera data will be directly linked to the system attributes (facts) of our target nodes.
+The two key system information facts that will determine the configuration for our nodes are operating system and certname.

 The two nodes we want to target with this configuration have the following system attributes:

-### Example Node 1
+### Example node 1
 - Operating system: CentOS
 - Certname: `mynodecertname1.company`

-### Example Node 2
+### Example node 2

 - Operating system: RedHat
 - Certname: `mynodecertname2.company`